 Our values vibrate throughout our organization.
 We see this in the way our teams support one another and the way we show up for clients.
 We are fiercely committed to offering quality solutions to challenging business problems while holding on tight to our humanity in the process.
 Clients often note Propheteers’ ability to deliver high-quality thinking and solutions, without compromising their best selves.
 It is the depth with which people embrace, build upon and live our values, that has led Prophet to be honored with a ‘Best Firm to Work For’ award by Consulting Magazine.

-Given this honor, I wanted to take the time to reflect on 2020 – a whirlwind of a year like none other.
+Given this honor, I wanted to take the time to reflect on this past year – a whirlwind of a year like none other.

 We’re all continuing to adapt to these challenging times – both in the consulting industry and in our personal lives.
 What’s most fascinating is the crossover between the work we are doing internally to keep Prophet’s business moving forward and the ways we are supporting and guiding our clients.
 At the beginning of the pandemic, Prophet took swift, empathetic actions to address the sudden changes in the market.
 As we uncovered solutions that worked for our business, we’ve been able to share ideas to help our clients find their footing at the same time.